United States, 2005–2009

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides the estimated number of offenses for the crimes of murder, forcible rape, robbery, burglary, larceny-theft, and motor vehicle theft for the Nation from 2004 to 2008.
+- This table provides an estimation of reported crime for the offenses of murder, forcible rape, robbery, burglary, larceny-theft, and motor vehicle theft for the Nation from 2005 to 2009.

 - This table provides additional detail for the following offenses: